SeiryuZ/HemeWeb/proposal/README.md

 to be an appropriate tool for distributing reproducible research, albeit with few limitations [8].
-Thus in this project, the author will create an experimental web application for HemeLB to address the reproducible computing aspect of the research.
+Thus in this project, the author will create an experimental web application for HemeLB to address the reproducible computing aspect of the research using docker.